-In batch mode, the only way to handle a multi-project session is through the command line option -then-on (see Section 3.3.4).
+In batch mode, the only way to handle a multi-project session is through the command line options -then-on, -then-last or -then-replace (see Section 3.3.4).
+It is also possible to remove existing projects through the option -remove-projects.
+It might be useful to prevent prohibitive memory consumptions.
+In particular, the category @all_but_current removes all the existing projects, but the current one.

+CHAPTER 8.
+GENERAL KERNEL SERVICES

-8.1.3 Saving and Loading Projects
+Saving and Loading Projects